victoryosiobe/kingchop/README.md

 **E03**: Indicates error happened within the library causing it to fail.

-**E04**: Indicates an unsupported parameter meant for maintainers of this library.
+**E04**: Indicates an unsupported parameter or method instated by maintainers of this library.

 # Extras